JYLinOK/Way/README.md

-# Way1.0.6 - An easy and fast front-end generator library
+# Way1.0.7 - An easy and fast front-end generator library
 ***

 ## Updation Note:

-1. Optimized the main modules.
+1. Added the auto-restart function when meet exceptions.
-2. Debugged the function of showing .jpg pictures.
-3. Optimized the welcom text.

-Dec, 16, 2021
+Dec, 17, 2021
 (By Jinwei Lin:)